 After the hot glue is dry, tie the fabric strips around the mason jar and double knot the fabric.
 Leave one end very long to tie around a shepherd’s hook or a tree branch.

-Fill the jar with bird seed and tie to a tree branch or shepherd’s hook and enjoy as the birds visit your new DIY Mason Jar Bird Feeder!
+Fill the jar with the best bird seed for attracting your favorite birds and tie to a tree branch or shepherd’s hook and enjoy as the birds visit your new DIY Mason Jar Bird Feeder!
 Make sure to keep the jar half full so the birds keep coming back.

 Mother’s Day is just around the corner and this would make a great gift for that special mom or grandma.
 It’s easy enough to have the kids help make too!
 Do you think you will give this DIY mason jar bird feeder a try?
 You may also enjoy this mason jar nature activity for kids.
 Let us know how it turns out on social media @familyfocusblog